dfranklin02/SRL/docs/pages/motivation/mindset_recommendations.md

 </div>

-<button data-toggle="collapse" data-target="#remind">Remind yourself about successful attempts to use a Growth mindset</button>
+<button data-toggle="collapse" data-target="#remind" style="background-color:GreenYellow">Remind yourself about successful attempts to use a Growth mindset</button>

 <div id="remind" class="collapse">
 1. Reflect on a time when you successfully faced a challenge that seemed impossible based on your abilities at the time.